Decentralisation and local government

 - USAID Democratic Decentralization Programming Handbook (2009): This Handbook conceptualises decentralisation as a reform that advances the exercise of political freedom and individual economic choice in a context of stability and the rule of law.
 It introduces key concepts, describes different forms, and discusses the goals of and programming strategies for pursuing decentralisation.

-- Eldis: Decentralisation and Local Governance: This thematic sub-section of the Eldis Governance resource guide includes a regularly updated selection of research on decentralisation and local governance from a wide range of sources.
+- Eldis: Decentralisation and Local Government: This thematic sub-section of the Eldis Governance resource guide includes a regularly updated selection of research on decentralisation and local governance from a wide range of sources.
 The resource guide also has a sub-section on Urban Governance.

 - Initiative for Policy Dialogue (IDP): Decentralization Task Force: The IPD at Columbia University has a number of international expert task forces which provide overviews of policy options for government officials and civil society.
 The decentralization task force analyses government decentralization policies using case studies to illustrate good and bad practice.
 The website includes a collection of background papers and presentations from task force meetings.